defconcepts/netflix-on-top/README.md

 ==============

 ## Note
-this project has been deprecated. this is simply for reference.
+this project is deprecated. this is simply for reference.

 A Windows & OSX App to watch netflix movies while you work WINDOWS BUILD NOW AVAILABLE!